-For information, please contact: h.booth@chellaston.derby.sch.uk
+For information, please contact: c.johnson@chellaston.derby.sch.uk or c.callcut@chellaston.derby.sch.uk

 BTEC National Diploma in Art and Design

 You will develop your skills in Art & Design and broaden your knowledge of Art, Craft Design and Art related industries.
 If you want to pursue a career in Art and Design this is the course for you.